sts10/sts10.github.io/_posts/2021-10-26-restic-rsync-backup-ideas.markdown

 tar -czvf important_documents.tar.gz important_documents/
 ```

 Running this command creates important_documents.tar.gz for us.
 This single, compressed file will be easier for us to encrypt.
-(If you need more compression, try `tar -cjvf`.)
+(If you need more compression, try `tar -cjvf important_documents.tar.bz2 important_documents/`.)

 ### Step 2: Encrypting with age